jianminchen/Conquer-Leetcode-hard-level-algorithms/ReadMe.md

 July 3, 2018
 I practiced 8 hard level algorithms in the Canada day long weekend, 2018.
 [Here](http://juliachencoding.blogspot.com/2018/07/hard-level-algorithms-my-canada-day.html) is one of blogs:

+July 12 2018

+I made the change and started to work Leetcode easy level algorithms.
+My goal is to complete all 190 easy level algorithms left.
+Also I like to build a good habit to code everyday.
+I like to start from easy level algorithms, and then get experience how to solve problems.